 If you’re looking for a ‘catch-all’ solution, these are normally less effective but can still be beneficial.
 The most common way is by having an escape path for built-up charges.
 This ‘ground point’ works because it’ll be a path of least resistance which stray charges will prefer to take instead of sticking around.

-Before you begin, ensure that you only use one ground point for your entire machine setup (including dust collection).
+If you plan to try this, ensure that you only use one ground point for your entire machine setup (including dust collection).
 For example, if your home has just one electrical panel, you can ground it on that or the attached ground stake outside.
-This is necessary to avoid possible ground loops which can create additional interference.
+This avoids possible ground loops which can create additional interference.

 - Bare solid copper wire between 10 to 18 AWG